luso-torres/imageProcessing/README.md

 - $N$ is the total number of samples
 - $P_X$ is the probability mass function of the random variable X

+## Mode
-The mode, which represents the value with most frequency, obtained for example with:
+Represents the value with most frequency, obtained for example with:
 ```python
 def mode(num_levels,pmf) -> int:
     maxV = -np.inf # initialize